debrajhyper/LearningAlgorithms/README.md

 # LearningAlgorithms
 #60DaysOfAlgorithms - This is a repo for those who wants study algorithms or people who are into Data Structures can use this repo to learn about different types of algorithms.

+Instructions:-
-  -> This will get completed in 50 to 60 days with 30-40 pages per day, but you can learn at your own pace.
+  - This will get completed in 50 to 60 days with 30-40 pages per day, but you can learn at your own pace.

-  -> You can share your own notes in your social media handles(learning in public).
+  - You can share your own notes in your social media handles(learning in public).

-  -> This is not related to any bootcamp or course.
+  - This is not related to any bootcamp or course.

-  -> You can make your repo with hand-written or digital notes and can share to help people.
+  - You can make your repo with hand-written or digital notes and can share to help people.

-  -> You are not limited to this book, can use any resource for your help.
+  - You are not limited to this book, can use any resource for your help.

 How to study:-
  1. I will upload maximum of 50 pages per day.